ProfessionalCommunity Edition

 Copy the following list of candidate usernames:

-Leave the Payload type set to Simple list.
+In the Payloads side panel, leave the Payload type set to Simple list.

 The payload sets loaded with usernames